iCliniq Logo

 Hello doctor,

-Earlier this year, I proactively got a root canal and crown for one of my back molars.
-The procedure went fine, but the Coronavirus hit before I was able to get the permanent crown installed as a last-step.
-My temporary crown is still in and functioning fine, and I was able to acquire my permanent crown before entering quarantine (and thus have it with me).
+Earlier this year, I proactively got a root canal and crown placed for one of my back molars.
+The procedure went fine, but the coronavirus hit before I was able to get the permanent crown installed as a last step.
+My temporary crown is still in and is functioning fine, and I was able to acquire my permanent crown before entering quarantine (and thus I have it with me).

-I have heard oral infections can be dangerous, and I am mostly navigating around avoiding danger, but obviously I am going into town to get dental work done is also dangerous nowadays.
+I have heard oral infections can be dangerous, and I am mostly navigating around avoiding danger, but I am going to get my dental work done which I feel could be dangerous nowadays.
 I would like to understand how much more likely I am to get an infection or some other serious complication if I end up going without a crown for a couple of months (especially given I have had an endodontic treatment of the relevant tooth).
-I have dental cement, and I am similarly curious whether doing an at-home cementing of the crown would be protective or dangerous?
+I have dental cement, and I am similarly curious whether doing an at-home cementing of the crown would be protective or dangerous.
+Kindly suggest.

 Hello,